Customize Your Server

 FETCHER_CLIENT_ID="Your Client ID"

 FETCHER_CLIENT_SECRET="Your Client Secret"Save and restart the g0v0 server.
 Now Fetcher is configured.
-When the server receives a request for a non-existent beatmap, Fetcher will automatically fetch beatmap data from osu!
+When the server receives a request for a non-existent beatmap request, Fetcher will automatically fetch beatmap data from osu!
 Bancho.

 User Session Security